Where is Brookline?

 The heart of Brookline is Brookline Boulevard, a wide avenue full of shops, banks, markets, realtors, barber shops and restaurants.
 Many are family businesses that have flourished in Brookline for generations.
 There are doctors, dentists, a chiropractor and an optometrist.
 Brookline residents can walk to their own branch of the Carnegie Library.
 As a result, Brookline Boulevard bustles with activity.
 It is a friendly hub where neighbors of all ages meet and chat, where newcomers are greeted with a friendly smile and made to feel welcome.

 Brookline has its own website and a neighborhood print publication, which help build pride and interest in the community.
 There are many community groups working to maintain Brookline's quality.
 These groups donate thousands of volunteer hours each year to civic projects.
-Their efforts help make living in Brookline a fun experience by sponsoring annual Halloween and Memorial Day parades, a community picnic at Kennywood, the Brookline Breeze 5K Fitness Run/walk and a Christmas celebration complete with street decorations.
+Their efforts help make living in Brookline a fun experience by sponsoring annual Halloween and Memorial Day parades, the Brookline Breeze 5K Fitness Run/walk and a Christmas celebration complete with street decorations.
 Kennywood Park, a first-rate amusement park, is just a thirty minute drive east.

 Recreational activities abound in Brookline.
 Moore Park and Brookline Memorial Park offer facilities for baseball, football, soccer, basketball, boxing, tennis, weight-lifting and cardio training, track and swimming.
 There are trails for jogging and hiking, crafts and areas for picnics.